Society of St. Vincent de Paul Omaha

 Just Stories

-As you may know, the Society of St. Vincent de Paul Omaha is instrumental in helping families and individuals from right here in our community stay in their homes.
+As you may know, the Society of St. Vincent de Paul Omaha is instrumental in helping families and individuals right here in our community stay in their homes.
 All across the city, volunteer Vincentians meet one-on-one with their neighbors in need.
 In many ways, the ministerial relationships that are created between Vincentians and their neighbors facing financial hardship truly help in the prevention of homelessness in our community.

 “JUST STORIES” offers a unique, intimate glimpse into the meaningful impact that SSVP Vincentians and other volunteers make in the lives of the thousands of families and individuals we serve each and every year.
 Your support is vital in helping the Society of St. Vincent de Paul Omaha achieve our mission of providing service to, and forming personal relationships with our neighbors in their hour of need.
 Please click on the ”Learn More” button next to any of the photos, below, to read these Just Stories!